MARY ANN ROCCO

 deserving people in their community.

-The purpose in nominating an individual, in one of these categories, gives public recognition to those
+in nominating an individual, in one of these categories, gives public recognition to those

 who have made an outstanding effort, is important in your various community service projects, that include honoring these hometown hero’s.
 National Grange encourages your Grange to honor these well deserving individuals.